andreiroque/code-adventures/Day2-Creating-React-Project/README.md

 # About

-This is my first time pushing a React Project into a repo.
+This is my first time pushing a React Project into a repo!